FAQ - Part 1:

 You should be aware that as the charter guest, you are financially responsible for any damage caused by you up to the limit stated on your charter contract.
-Most companies offer a limit of $2,000.00 or $3,000.00.
-Yacht insurance is available which further reduces your liability to anywhere between $400.00 to $750.00 (average) per incident and is a very good idea even for experienced sailors.
-Accidents happen and when they do it can cast a real cloud over your sailing vacation.
-My best advice is to reduce your liability to the bare minimum and buy the insurance!
+Most companies offer yacht insurance which further reduces your liability to anywhere between $300.00 and $1,000.00 (average) per incident.

 You may opt to anchor in any number of bays, pick up a mooring or stay at a dock.
-You pick!
-If aboard a bareboat, consult the chart of the British and US Virgin Islands provided and read the sailing guide provided to help plan your itinerary.
+Its your choice.
+If aboard a bareboat, consult the chart of the British and US Virgin Islands provided on board and read the sailing guide provided to plan your itinerary.

 From time to time, the various charter companies we represent will offer discounts.
-These discounts are subject to varying conditions and are often one off ... "take it while you can get it", offers.
-There are also seasonal discounts available from some companies for a charter lasting 10 nights to 2 weeks or longer, repeat charter guest discounts (if sailing with the same company more than once) and seasonal discounts such as 10 nights for the price of 7 in low season.
+These discounts are subject to varying conditions and are often one off ... "take it while you can get it", type offers.
+There are seasonal discounts available from some companies for a charter lasting 10 nights to 2 weeks or longer.
+Repeat charter guest discounts (if sailing with the same company more than once) and 10 nights for the price of 7 in low season, are also available.